RafaelArutjunjan/InformationGeometry.jl/docs/src/index.md

 ## Main Uses

-* Maximum likelihood estimation
+* maximum likelihood estimation
-* Construction and visualization of exact confidence regions
+* construction and visualization of exact confidence regions
-* Efficient calculation of Kullback-Leibler divergences
+* efficient calculation of Kullback-Leibler divergences
-* Computation of geometric quantities such as geodesics and curvature on the parameter manifold
+* computation of geometric quantities such as geodesics and curvature on the parameter manifold

 ## Installation

 As with any Julia package, **InformationGeometry.jl** can be added from the Julia terminal via
 ```julia
 julia> ] add InformationGeometry